 McLuhan knew Lloyd Wheeler as a professor in the English Department at the University of Manitoba only for a year or two.
 Some sources say he came to UM in 1931, but Wheeler’s obituary has him coming to UM in 1933 and in a 1935 letter (cited below) McLuhan specified that he knew him only in his “last year” there, 1933-1934.
 In any case, it was Wheeler who helped McLuhan to his first job in 1936-1937 as a teaching assistant at the University of Wisconsin, where Wheeler had done his doctoral work and begun his own teaching career.1

 I wish merely to introduce myself as one of the products of some of the leanest years of the Manitoba English Department.
-The last year was somewhat relieved by the presence of Dr. Wheeler, but I had directed my energies to philosophy, and did my best work for Professor Lodge. (…) I have been advised, and feel personally the desire for some practical teaching experience before undertaking any research.
-I should be very happy indeed to work under you and Dr. Wheeler.
+The last year was somewhat relieved by the presence of Dr. Wheeler, but I had directed my energies to philosophy, and did my best work for Professor Lodge. (…) I should be very happy indeed to work under you and Dr. Wheeler.
 (December 12, 1935, Letters 79)

 Here is Wheeler’s obituary in the Winnipeg Free Press, age 34: